asyncapi/nodejs-template/README.md

 ```

 For local development, you need different variations of this command.
 First of all, you need to know about three important CLI flags:
-- `--debug` enables the debug mode in Nunjucks engine what makes filters debugging simpler.
+- `--debug` enables the debug mode in React rendering engine what makes filters debugging simpler.
 - `--watch-template` enables a watcher of changes that you make in the template.
 It regenerates your template whenever it detects a change.
 - `--install` enforces reinstallation of the template.